artyks/flow-recruitment/README.md

 - decide on backend application architecture (what layers will be used, the simplest solution would be controllers with services, probably models; as a repository we have prisma client; maybe CQRS could be applied or event driven architecture; etc.)
 - implement API as much as possible :)

-> Note: while we can explicitly set version of Form (blueprint), the current database design allows us to omit it, because we have Form id, and if the FormResponse's formId doesn't match with currently setted (used) Form id, we can simply ignore FormResponse and ask user to fill the form again.
+> Idea: while we can explicitly set version of Form (blueprint), the current database design allows us to omit it, because we have Form id, and if the FormResponse's formId doesn't match with currently setted (used) Form id, we can simply ignore FormResponse and ask user to fill the form again.
 While form versioning could be more valuable if we had a UI where user could edit form blueprint and rollback to the previous version.
 But that's a different story.

-1.
+### Day2 Results:

+- [x] configure monorepo
+- [x] configure api app
+- [x] setup prisma
+- [x] define prisma schemes
+- [x] design api endpoints
+- [x] api architecture
+- [x] develop dtos
+- [x] develop api services, except FormResponsesService :)

+## Day 3

+The plan for Day 3 is the following:

+- complete api services (FormResponsesService)
+- develop api controllers (FormResponsesService)
+- create prisma seed
+- configure frontend app
+- implement frontend as much as possible :)

+### Day3 Results: